iberniex/The-Core-Dump/README.md

 # The Core Dump
+*To confuse your enemy, first confuse yourself* ~ The Art of War - Sun Tzu

 This is my Segfault Sanctuary, where my segmentation faults find refuge before being debugged.

 Contains my reverse engineering, programming and cyber-security notes that I've made from various sources.

 Please feel free to critique and also contribute if you want but creating an [issue](https://github.com/bernie-haxx/The-Core-Dump/issues/).